Siege of Paris (1870–1871): Siege

 The Prussian armies quickly reached Paris, and on 15 September Moltke issued orders for the investment of the city.
 Crown Prince Albert's army closed in on Paris from the north unopposed, while Crown Prince Frederick moved in from the south.
 On 17 September a force under Vinoy attacked Frederick's army near Villeneuve-Saint-Georges in an effort to save a supply depot there, but it was eventually driven back by artillery fire.
 The railroad to Orléans was cut, and on the 18th Versailles was taken, and then served as the 3rd Army's and eventually Wilhelm's headquarters.
 By 19 September the encirclement was complete, and the siege officially began.
-Responsible for the direction of the siege was General (later Field Marshal) von Blumenthal.
+Responsible for the direction of the siege was General (later Field Marshal) Leonhard von Blumenthal.

 Prussia's chancellor Otto von Bismarck suggested shelling Paris to ensure the city's quick surrender and render all French efforts to free the city pointless, but the German high command, headed by the king of Prussia, turned down the proposal on the insistence of General von Blumenthal, on the grounds that a bombardment would affect civilians, violate the rules of engagement, and turn the opinion of third parties against the Germans, without speeding up the final victory.

 It was also contended that a quick French surrender would leave the new French armies undefeated and allow France to renew the war shortly after.
 The new French armies would have to be annihilated first, and Paris would have to be starved into surrender.

 Trochu had little faith in the ability of the National Guards, which made up half the force defending the city.
 So instead of making any significant attempt to prevent the investment by the Germans, Trochu hoped that Moltke would attempt to take the city by storm, and the French could then rely on the city's defenses.
 These consisted of the 33 km Thiers wall and a ring of sixteen detached forts, all of which had been built in the 1840s.
 Moltke never had any intention of attacking the city and this became clear shortly after the siege began.
 Trochu changed his plan and allowed Vinoy to make a demonstration against the Prussians west of the Seine.
 On 30 September Vinoy attacked Chevilly with 20,000 soldiers and was soundly repulsed by the 3rd Army.
-Then on 13 October the II Bavarian Corps was driven from Châtillon but the French were forced to retire in face of Prussian artillery.
+Then on 13 October the II Royal Bavarian Corps was driven from Châtillon but the French were forced to retire in face of Prussian artillery.